inns of court

 Continuing north, we'll enter the imposing hall of the Royal Courts of Justice, which houses both the High Court and the Court of Appeals of England and Wales.
 Here, we'll visit one of the courts, discussing both the building's historical importance and day-to-day operations.
 Moving on, we'll have the opportunity to visit Lincoln’s Inn—itself home to a wide array of architectural styles due to continual additions throughout the centuries—to admire the hall and chapel.

-Finally, we'll move to West End's Holborn district, where we will visit the Staple Inn, which boasts the only timber-framed façade to survive the Great Fire of London in 1666, as well as Gray’s Inn, famous for its "Walks" or gardens.
+Finally, we'll move to the West End's Holborn district, where we will visit the Staple Inn, which boasts the only timber-framed façade to survive the Great Fire of London in 1666, as well as Gray’s Inn, famous for its "Walks" or gardens.

 Take Aways